Skip to main content

 Equipment and Supplies

-The base price of your office copy machines is the basic cost that constitutes true printing costs in your organization.
+The base price of your office copy machines is the essential cost that constitutes actual printing costs in your organization.
 This expense includes costs such as the initial purchase price or lease payment for the copier.

-Soft costs constituting of power, paper, and cartridges add to the equipment cost, thus increasing the print expenses.
+Soft costs, including power, paper, and cartridges, add to the equipment cost, thus increasing the print expenses.
 The depletion of print suppliers may result from a faulty copier that produces stained or wrinkled papers.

 Service and Maintenance

-Old copiers increase your repairs and maintenance costs hence prompting you to acquire new multi-function printers.
-Regardless, some level of repairs and maintenance is inevitable, and your true printer costs should be all inclusive.
+Old copiers increase your repairs and maintenance costs, prompting you to acquire new multi-function printers.
+Regardless, some repairs and maintenance are inevitable, and your printer costs should be all inclusive.

 The technicality of the problem determines the level of expertise needed to perform the repair.
-You need to remember that each situation has a cost implication, ranging from employee time while fixing, rescheduling maintenance, or hiring a service contractor.
+You must remember that each situation has a cost implication, ranging from employee time while fixing, rescheduling maintenance, or hiring a service contractor.

 Implementing Cost-Saving Print Strategies